cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/06-table-creation/table-creation.rst

 Character string types
 ----------------------

 There are several data types for storing character data in SQL; again, actual implementations vary.
-See Appendix B, :ref:`appendix-b-string-types` for a full discussion of character string types.
+See Appendix B - :ref:`appendix-b-string-types` for a full discussion of character string types.

 The type **CHARACTER**, usually abbreviated as **CHAR**, is used for fixed-length strings.
 The type **CHAR** is followed by parentheses enclosing the length of the string.
 All values in a column of type **CHAR(4)**, for example, must contain exactly 4 characters.
 In practice, many databases relax the "exactly" part of the definition and allow for shorter strings to be stored, although they may pad the value with trailing space characters.
 Attempting to store strings longer than *n* usually results in an error.